ibm-cloud-docs/containers/ts-cluster-webhook.md

 Identify and restore the resource that causes the broken webhook.
 {: tsResolve}

 1. Create a test pod to get an error that identifies the broken webhook.
 The error message might have the name of the broken webhook.
-If the webhook test passes, then the failure may have been temporary and can be retried.
+If the webhook test passes, then the failure might have been temporary and can be retried.
     ```sh
     kubectl run webhook-test --image registry.ng.bluemix.net/armada-master/pause:3.2 -n ibm-system
     ```